"Chronic Kidney Disease Will Affect Your Renal Function"

 Low albumin is used as a marker of malnutrition and inflammation in kidney disease patients.

-To prevent malnutrition, which is connected with inflammation, try to focus on adequate calorie and protein intake and foods
+To prevent malnutrition, which is connected with inflammation, try to focus on adequate calorie and protein intake and foods that contain antioxidants.

 Foods that contain high quality protein are:

 - Poultry (chicken breast)

 If you do not like fish, ask your doctor about taking Omega 3 Fish Oil Supplements which are a natural anti inflammatory.